Debswana: History

+Under the terms of a 2025 signed agreement, Botswana will see its share of diamonds from Debswana grow from 25% to 50%.

 Production

-All diamond mining in Botswana is controlled by Debswana; there are no private diamond mining operations in the country.
-Combined production of the company's four mines totaled 30 million carats 6000 kg, nearly a quarter of the world's annual production of around 130 million carats 26000 kg.
+Debswana controls all diamond mining in Botswana; there are no private diamond mining operations in the country.
+Combined production of the company's four mines totalled 30 million carats 6000 kg, nearly a quarter of the world's annual production of around 130 million carats 26000 kg.
 The high value per weight of diamonds mined by Debswana has made the company the leading producer of diamonds by value in the world.
 Debswana is also the second largest producer by volume.

 Income and profits

 Economic impact

 Diamond mining activities have fueled much of the growth in Botswana's economy, allowing it to grow from one of the poorest countries in the world when it became independent in 1966 to a "middle income" nation, with $9,200 per capita income in 2004.
 The country has an agenda of becoming a "high-income" country by 2036.
 Largely because of this, Botswana is considered by two major investment services to be the safest credit risk in Africa.
 Diamonds account for approximately one third of the nation's GDP and over 80 percent of earnings from exports, as of 2019.
 Debswana is the largest non-government employer in the country, employing approximately 6,400 people, of whom over 93 percent are Batswana.